ACE inhibitor: Effects

 The ACE inhibitor enalapril has also been shown to reduce cardiac cachexia in patients with chronic heart failure.
 Cachexia is a poor prognostic sign in patients with chronic heart failure.

 ACE inhibitors are under early investigation for the treatment of frailty and muscle wasting (sarcopenia) in elderly patients without heart failure.

+History

+ACE in plasma was discovered by Leonard T. Skeggs, Norman Shumway, and their colleagues in 1956, but at that time there was no known physiological basis for its use in heart failure treatment.
+That changed in 1962, when the physiological rationale for using vasodilators to reduce afterload in heart failure was established by American cardiologist Edmund Sonnenblick through force-velocity studies of isolated cardiac muscle.
+These studies demonstrated that the resistance against which the ventricle contracts directly determines its performance—providing the theoretical justification for afterload reduction as a therapeutic strategy that ACE inhibitors would later exploit.